 Vermont AHEC Scholars

-The AHEC Scholars Program is a voluntary, nationally recognized program for health professions students.
-It provides opportunities for students to increase knowledge, strengthen leadership skills, and gain competencies within six broad topic areas.
+The AHEC Scholars Program is a voluntary, nationally recognized program for health professions students/residents.
+It provides opportunities for trainees to increase knowledge, strengthen leadership skills, and gain competencies within eight broad topic areas.

 AHEC Scholars Core Topic Areas

 - Interprofessional Education/Interprofessional Practice: team-based care delivery, patient-centered care, effective teamwork

 - Behavioral Health Integration: services that better address the needs of individuals with mental health and substance use conditions, including training for health professionals to address burnout and resiliency

 - Connecting Communities and Supporting Health Professionals/Community Health Workers (CHWs): increase training and development of paraprofessionals who serve as connectors between health professionals and the community